discord/heroku-sample-app/README.md

 GUILD_ID=
 CLIENT_ID=
 ```
-https://discord.com/developers/applications to create your own Baker-bot clone and get your token.
+https://discord.com/developers/applications to create your own Heroku-Baker clone and get your token.

 >OAuth NOTE: Ensure that your app has the appropriate scopes for `application.commands` and `bot`.